doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 -  ``Query#getResult()``: Retrieves a collection of objects.
-The result is either a plain collection of objects (pure) or an array where the objects are nested in the result rows ( ).
+The result is either a plain collection of objects (pure) or an array where the objects are nested in the result rows (mixed).
 -  ``Query#getSingleResult()``: Retrieves a single object.
 If the result contains more than one object, an ``NonUniqueResultException`` is thrown.
 If the result contains no objects, an ``NoResultException``